AlejandroPqLz/tf-diffusion-scratch/README.md

 - [03-Diffusion-Process.ipynb](./notebooks/03-Diffusion-Process.ipynb): Defines and explain the diffusion functionalities for the model architecture: `forward`, `reverse`, `sample` and leaves the `training` process for the next notebook.

-- [04-Training-Diffusion-Model.ipynb](./notebooks/04-Training-Diffusion-Model.ipynb): Defines and explains the training diffussion process and trains the model with the dataset created in the `01-Dataset-Creation.ipynb` notebook.
+- [04-Training-Diffusion-Model.ipynb](./notebooks/04-Training-Diffusion-Model.ipynb): Defines and explains the training diffusion process and trains the model with the dataset created in the `01-Dataset-Creation.ipynb` notebook.

 ## :books: Resources

 - Resources and tutorials that have been found useful for this project are located in the [/docs](./docs) folder.
 - Conda environment installation and management: [Conda documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
 - Docker installation and management: [Docker documentation](https://docs.docker.com/get-docker/).